-Please visit the following website: www.cms.gov/About-CMS/Agency- Information/Emergency/index.html for information on how to obtain needed care during a disaster.
+Please visit the following website: www.CMS.gov/About-CMS/Agency-Information/ Emergency/index.html for information on how to obtain needed care during a disaster.

-Generally, if you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
-If you cannot use an in-network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
+Generally, if you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
+If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5, Section 2.5 for more information.